 James Kern was FPC’s third pastor from 1983 to 1990.
 In 1986, the church formed an expansion committee in response to the church’s continuing growth.
 This resulted in the planting of another church (Merrimack Valley Presbyterian Church) in nearby North Andover in 1987 under the leadership of John Van Meerbeke, at the time a recent graduate of Gordon-Conwell.
 It also resulted in the purchase of our current property in 1988, formerly occupied by a retail store called The Christmas Angel that operated out of the current church office building.
 Jim and his wife Nan left FPC in 1990 to take a position at the Emmanuel Gospel Center in Boston.

 God was quick to fill our new church building during the 1990’s.
 Under the leadership of its fourth pastor, Charles Wingard, attendance at worship services more than doubled.
 During this time, the church actively focused on foreign and local missions, sending missionaries to many areas around the globe.
 It also developed a vibrant youth ministry under the leadership of youth pastor Jon Evans, who is still with us today.
 By 1997, the church had launched a building program for a new Christian Life Center, which now enables us to conduct most of our activities on the church property.

-From 2014-2016 FPC has seen continued growth and purposeful transitions and expansion.
-We have strategically adopted three overseas locations, referred to as “global epicenters” for global missions focus.
-Locally, we have launched a second campus in Danvers and begun a building campaign for campus expansion in Ipswich.
-We have also begun a denominational transition, into the Presbyterian Church in America (PCA).
+From 2014-2016 FPC saw continued growth and purposeful transitions and expansion.
+We strategically adopted three overseas locations, referred to as “global epicenters” for global missions focus.
+Locally, we launched a second campus in Danvers and began a building campaign for campus expansion in Ipswich.
+We also began a denominational transition, into the Presbyterian Church in America (PCA).